teh-cmc/interface-bench/README.md

 ## The conclusion

-Theses things can be really slow, which may or may not be an issue depending on your use-case; just keep that in mind and everything shall be okay.
+These things can be really slow, which may or may not be an issue depending on your use-case; just keep that in mind and everything shall be okay.